Tian-Jian Hsu, PhD.

 Research Topic: Numerical and laboratory modeling of flocculation dynamics

 - Liangyi Yue (PhD, 8/2020).
-Thesis title: Turbulence-resolving numerical investigation of coastal bottom boundary layer and fine seidment transport.
+Thesis title: Turbulence-resolving numerical investigation of coastal bottom boundary layer and fine sediment transport.
 He is the developer of TURBID.
 Currently, he is a postdoc researcher at Stanford.

 - Yeulwoo Kim (PhD, 12/2018).
 Thesis title: A numerical investigation of turbulent coherent structures and sediment transport under waves in shall coastal zone.
 He is the main developer of SedWaveFoam.
-He is currently a postdoc researcher at UCLA.
+He is currently an Assistant Professor at Pukyong National University.

 - Zhen Cheng (PhD, 8/2016).
 Thesis title: A multidimensional two-phase flow modeling framework for sediment transport applications.
 He is the main developer of the open-source Eulerian two-phase model for sediment transport: SedFoam.
 He was a Postdoctoral Scholar (received the competitive WHOI Postdoctoral Scholarship of 2016) at Woods Hole Oceanographic Institution.
 Currently, he is a CFD research engineer at Convergent Science.